k2view-academy/K2View-Academy/academy/Broadway/Training_Level_1/23_broadway_exam.md

 \- D:  Cannot be defined on the split part of the flow.

 (**Solution 19.
 A: The transaction can be defined for only some branches.
-For example, for an IF-ELSE condition, you can define that the transaction occurs only when the condition is true.**).
+For example, for an IF-ELSE condition, you can define that the transaction occurs only when the condition is true**).